 Government Guidelines Checklist

-You can find a comprehensive reopening checklist here: https://www.food.gov.uk/sites/default/files/media/document/reopening-checklist-for-food-businesses-during-covid-19-form.pdf
+You can find a comprehensive checklist on reopening your restaurant post COVID-19 here: https://www.food.gov.uk/sites/default/files/media/document/reopening-checklist-for-food-businesses-during-covid-19-form.pdf

 Review the full government advice on working safely during coronavirus: https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/restaurants-offering-takeaway-or-delivery